B0bul0/PDAM/README.md

 - **Invisible Entity Highlighter**: Makes invisible entities visible for easier debugging.
 - **Entity Information Panel**: Displays an on-screen panel with real-time information about the entity you are looking at.
 - **Skin Extraction**: Extract skins from players and heads.
+- **Copy Chat Messages**: Allows copying chat messages to clipboard by holding CTRL and clicking on the message.

 ## Installation
 1. Ensure you have Minecraft Forge for version 1.8.9 installed.